Absolutely convex sets of large Szlenk index: Introduction

-Since the publication of \cite{Lindenstrauss1968} a number of results in a similar spirit to Theorem~\ref{LPthm} have appeared in the literature.
-Perhaps the most well-known is the following result of W.B.~Johnson \cite{Johnson1971a}, which is a special case of Theorem~\ref{countuniv} of the current paper.
+Since the publication of \textcite{Lindenstrauss1968} a number of results in a similar spirit to \cref{LPthm} have appeared in the literature.
+Perhaps the most well-known is the following result of W.B.~Johnson\autocite{Johnson1971a}, which is a special case of \cref{countuniv} of the current paper.

 \begin{theorem} Let $X$ and $Y$ be Banach spaces and suppose $T:X \longrightarrow Y$ is a non-compact operator.
 Then $T$ factors the (non-compact) formal identity operator from $\ell_1$ to $\ell_\infty$.
 In particular, the formal identity operator from $\ell_1$ to $\ell_\infty$ is universal for the class of non-compact operators. \end{theorem}